Structured-Emersion-Theory/Structured-Emersion-Theory/docs/core/Laws_of_Structure.md

 ---

-## Law 4 – Time as Local Tempo
+## Law 4 – Time
 Time is not a dimension.
 It is the local rate of relational activation.
-Tempo differs between regions due to structural pressure, density, or interference.
+Time differs between regions due to structural pressure, density, or interference.

 - (Related: Time dilation — `T_local = T₀ / (1 + R)`)